 St. Michael's Sign Up to the DfE Wellbeing Charter

 The school has established a well embedded programme for an annual Well-being Week to promote positive mental health and well-being for the children and staff and also workshops for parents on promoting positive emotional and mental health in children.

 In addition we carry out a variety of well-being activities for pupils throughout the year.
 In January 2021, with the majority of pupils learning at home because the the COVID-19 pandemic, we organised a 'Ray of Hope' initiative, where pupils submitted what they are hoping for.
 This resulted in a wonderful display at the school entrance and in the windows lit up at night for the local community to view and reflect upon.

-During Children's Mental Health Week (6-10th February 2023) the school's Educational Psychologists will be running a workshop evening for parents which will look at ways to support their child's mental health, with particular reference to anxiety.
+During Children's Mental Health Week (6-10th February 2023) the school's Educational Psychologists ran a workshop evening for parents which will look at ways to support their child's mental health, with particular reference to anxiety.
 The presentation is in the resources section.

 Each year we hold a Well-being Week in early February to coincide with National Children’s Mental Health Week.
 In 2023 this week took place from 6-10th February.
 A note on the events which took place during this week is below.
 Bigfoot helped us all to look at our worries and ran workshops for the whole school.
 The pupils reported that they enjoyed the different activities during the week.
 The Friday Dress to Express was lots of fun, with pupils and staff dressing up to express their personality.